MicrosoftDocs/winrt-api/windows.ui.xaml.hosting/windowsxamlmanager_initializeforcurrentthread_14911797.md

 An object that contains a reference to the UWP XAML framework.

 ## -remarks
 Call this method to initialize the internal UWP XAML framework for the current thread in a desktop application in which you want to host [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) objects in a [DesktopWindowXamlSource](desktopwindowxamlsource.md).
-Call this method if your application creates the **Windows.UI.Xaml.UIElement** objects before it creates the **DesktopWindowXamlSource** object that will host them or your program uses more than one thread that uses Xaml.
-Call this method before creating the **DesktopWindowXamlSource**.
+Call this method if your application creates the **Windows.UI.Xaml.UIElement** objects before it creates the **DesktopWindowXamlSource** object that will host them, or if your program uses XAML from more than one thread.

+This method must be called before creating the **DesktopWindowXamlSource** on the thread.

 This method returns a [WindowsXamlManager](windowsxamlmanager.md) object that contains a reference to the UWP XAML framework.
 Call this method as many times as you want but generally get one instance and run it down after running down the **DesktopWindowXamlSource** instances.
 Note, after releasing this object a message loop must be run to finish the resource rundown, otherwise the associated resources will be leaked.